nataliemeow/lua-golf/README.md

 ### Put statements on one line

-Lua can parse multiple statements on one line without a semicolon, taking advantage of [omitting whitespace](#omit-whitespace).
-This can chop a character or two.
+Lua can parse multiple statements on one line without a semicolon.
+Taking advantage of [omitting whitespace](#omit-whitespace), this can chop a character or two.

 ```lua
 -- instead of: